-How well do you know your area?
+How well do you know the area you live in?

 Go explore your local area and find out about what's near you.
 Try and increase the time you walk by 5 mins every time!
 Remember to follow the Government guidelines.